kami-blue/website/docs/signing.md

 ## Signing

 KAMI Blue is open source and publically auditable.
-You can view the full source code here: <https://github.com/kami-blue/client>
+You can view the full source code here: <{{ site.github.repository_url }}>

 Commits are signed by both dominikaaaa and iBuyMountainDew, with releases being published by dominikaaaa.
 Both members have full write access to the organization, with both members having **2fa** protection on their Github Account.
 Nobody else has push access to any kami-blue repository.